-Are you battling a heroin addiction?
+Are you battling heroin addiction?
 Is somebody close to you in the grip of heroin, and unable to break free?
 Heroin is one of the most devastating and dangerous substances a person can take.
 Even small amounts can lead to a fatal overdose, and the drug quickly creates a physical dependency which leaves the user desperate for more - and taking larger and larger hits in the process.

-Beating the cycle of addiction is always going to be tough, but with the right help and support you can overcome your heroin addiction and start your journey to recovery.
+Beating the cycle of addiction is always going to be tough, but with the right help and support, you can overcome your heroin addiction and start your journey to recovery.
 A home detox from heroin addiction can be as effective as a residential rehabilitation programme, as long as you are willing to commit to your recovery journey.

-Heroin Detox at Home
+Getting Heroin Detox at Home

 It is very difficult to recover from heroin addiction.
-People may have different opinions about this, but for an addict it is the most difficult experience to undergo this process.
-The body of the patient has been taking the heroin for so long that it becomes difficult and challenging to get rid of it.
+People may have different opinions about this, but for an addict, it is the most difficult experience to undergo this process.
+The body of the patient has been taking heroin for so long that it becomes difficult and challenging to get rid of it.

 The patient needs to fight against his cravings.
-The addict feel more comfortable and at ease while having the substance.
+The addict feels more comfortable and at ease while having the substance.
 Multiple symptoms appear when you try to stop the drug intake, as the body is addicted to it, and this is the reason the process is difficult.
 When the patient doesn't take heroin they feel so ill, with nausea, headaches, shaking, fever, and many other symptoms.

 The terrible withdrawal, which strikes just hours after the last dose, is what drives heroin addicts to desperate acts such as theft, prostitution and begging.
 In order to get more drugs, which can be very expensive, they will lie and steal from everyone around them.
-Heroin ruins lives, and causes extreme difficulties for those addicted to it.
+Heroin ruins lives and cause extreme difficulties for those addicted to it.
 It also has serious health risks, causing damage to internal organs.